suryajeetlondhe/flutter_interview_questions/README.md

 simple if-else is not required."

 ---

-138) 🔹What is Cascade Notation?
+138🔹What is Cascade Notation?
+---
-     Cascade notation in Dart allows you to perform multiple operations on the same object in a single expression.
+Cascade notation in Dart allows you to perform multiple operations on the same object in a
+     single expression.
 It improves code readability and reduces redundancy by eliminating the need to repeatedly reference the object.